rshurts/lambda-debug-example/Blog.md

 1. Click the **Start Debugging** button.
 1. Use the debugger buttons to step through the breakpoints.

-> **Tip** You will need one launch configuration per function, so add a new node launch object for each function and change the name, args, and environment variables as necessary.
+> **Tip** You need one launch configuration per function.
+Add a new node launch object for each function and update the name, args, and environment variables.

 ### Webstorm and Serverless